guylabs/macstrap/Readme.md

 If you already have macstrap installed the install script will replace the old version and keep your configurations.

-When done exeute `macstrap install` to install the command line tools and GUI applications, based on the configuration set above.
+When done execute `macstrap install` to install the command line tools and GUI applications, based on the configuration set above.

 ## Configuration